 Increasingly, third-party payors are requiring that drug companies provide them with predetermined discounts from list prices and are challenging the prices charged for medical products.
 Further, such payors are increasingly challenging the price, examining the medical necessity and reviewing the cost effectiveness of medical product candidates.
 There may be especially significant delays in obtaining coverage and reimbursement for newly approved drugs.
 Third-party payors may limit coverage to specific products on an approved list, known as a formulary, which might not include all FDA-approved drugs for a particular indication.
 We plan to conduct expensive pharmaco-economic studies to demonstrate the medical necessity and cost-effectiveness of our products.
 Nonetheless, our product candidates may not be considered medically necessary or cost-effective.
+Moreover, third-party payor coverage decisions may depend upon clinical and economic standards that disfavor new drug products when more established or lower cost therapeutic alternatives are already available or subsequently become available.
 We cannot be sure that coverage and reimbursement will be available for any product that we commercialize and, if reimbursement is available, what the level of reimbursement will be.